 A. Tardive dyskinesia (TD) is a devastating consequence of certain psychiatric medications.
 Older antipsychotic drugs like chlorpromazine (Thorazine) and haloperidol (Haldol) cause this adverse reaction in up to 32 percent of patients.
-Newer medications like aripiprazole (Abilify) can trigger TD in 13 percent.
+Newer medications like aripiprazole (Abilify) and olanzepine (Zyprexa) can trigger TD in 13 percent.

 The uncontrollable muscle movements you describe are typical of TD and can be devastating.
 Until recently, there were no successful treatments.

 Over the last few years, the FDA approved two new medications to treat this condition: valbenazine (Ingrezza) and deutetrabenazine (Austedo).